-If any volcanic activity is observed during a flight, the pilot should complete the ICAO Volcanic Activity Report (VAR) form with detailed information (position, colour, smell, dimensions, level and time of observation, impact on the flight, etc.).
-On arrival of a flight at any Estonian aerodrome, the flight crew member or the aircraft operator shall transmit, without delay, the completed VAR form to the aerodrome meteorological office.
+In addition to the reports required by EU regulation No 376/2014 and No 2015/1018, if any volcanic activity is observed during a flight, the pilot should complete the ICAO Volcanic Activity Report (VAR) form with detailed information (position, colour, smell, dimensions, level and time of observation, impact on the flight, etc.).
+On arrival of a flight at any Estonian aerodrome, the flight crew member or the aircraft operator shall transmit, without delay, the completed VAR form to the aerodrome meteorological office (The Estonian Environment Agency, aviamet@envir.ee), who shall pass the information to VAAC concerned.